RetiaLLC/GrassPatch/README.md

 - Upload `main.py` and see it play a melody

 - Hack away at `main.py` to play with the onboard devices and sensors!

+  Notes:
+-  Some components, like the compass and the LoRa modem, will require libraries.
+For the compass, you can [try out this library](https://github.com/gvalkov/micropython-esp8266-hmc5883l/blob/main/hmc5883l.py), and for the LoRa modem, feel free to refer to one of the SX1262 libraries!
+-  Peruse the files in the `datasheets/` folder to learn more about the components